 Many businesses use mats in transitional areas and kitchens to cut down on the impact dirt, water and sand will have on the surrounding surface.
-The U.S. Centers for Disease Control and Prevention advised businesses use large mats that can help absorb these potentially slip-causing substances.
+The U.S. Centers for Disease Control and Prevention advised businesses use large mats that can help absorb these substances.

 However, mats can be hazards themselves in many situations.
-The best way to combat the tripping and slipping dangers that mats can pose is to use slip-resistant mats.
+The best way to combat the tripping and slipping dangers is to use slip-resistant mats.
 Whether on a wet kitchen floor, a heavily trafficked hotel lobby or an industrial setting, a slip-resistant mat can provide a safe walking surface where employees can feel secure.